stroiman/respect/README.md

 This project is still in a very early stage, so use at your own risk.

+## Latest changes

+### 0.2.0

+ * Breaking change: A match result can now only be asynchronous, but helper functions exists for matchers that evaluate synchronously.
+See the readme for guidance.

+### 0.1.0

+ * Support for pending tests

 ## TODO

  * "Finalize" DSL for building test suites.